-When renting equipment it is typical to see day rates and weekly rates.
+When renting equipment, it is typical to see day rates and weekly rates.
 A week rate in equipment rental is actually considered 3 days or more.
-It is important to remember that it is up to the AV company to decide how to charge rental rates for events.
+It is important to remember that the AV company decides how to charge rental rates for events.

-When budgeting for your event keep in mind the longer your event the more money your equipment rental rates can be.
+When budgeting for your event, keep in mind that the longer your event, the more money your equipment rental rates can be.
 This is because you are keeping valuable equipment over a longer period of time and it cannot be used elsewhere.
-Before deciding how many days your event should be talking to your AV company about the costs you could incur as you decide how many days your event will be.
+Before deciding how many days your event should be, talk to your AV company about the costs you could incur depending on the length of your event.

-Ship date and return date – Ship date is the day equipment is the day it leaves the warehouse, and return is the day it comes back to the warehouse.
+Ship date and return date: Ship date is the day equipment leaves the warehouse, and return is the day it comes back to the warehouse.

-Load in is when your equipment is being delivered or “loaded in” to the event, it is also known as set up.
-Sometimes load in can be just pushing the cases in and in that case setup would be separate.
+Load in is when your equipment is being delivered or “loaded in” to the event.
+It’s also referred to as setup.
+Sometimes, load in can mean just pushing the cases.
+In that case, setup would be separate.

 Load out or strike is when the equipment is taken down and “loaded out” of the venue.

 When you are choosing load in times always make sure to budget enough load in time with the venue BEFORE you schedule a setup time with the AV company.
 Let the venue know if you want to load in the day before.
 This is not always possible as sometimes the venue will be booked for another event the day before your event.
-Never assume you can choose any load in times.
+Never assume you can choose any load-in times.
 Always ask ahead of time to avoid any load in disasters or event delays.
-To ensure a smooth event be sure to ask your venue when all equipment needs to be out of the venue to avoid any fees.
+To ensure a smooth event and avoid extra fees, be sure to ask your venue when all equipment needs to be out of the venue.

 Equipment AV Terms

-There are so many different ways to connect video sources to TVs, projectors, monitors, speakers and beyond.
+There are many different ways to connect video sources to TVs, projectors, monitors, speakers, and other equipment.
 This can get confusing because not all devices have each type of port.
-Not to mention as time goes on certain connectors become obsolete to make way for new technology.
+Not to mention as time goes on, certain connectors become obsolete to make way for new technology.

 VGA- VGA stands for video graphics array.
 You have probably seen the 15 pin VGA connector on computer monitors, laptop computers, projectors, and some TVs.
 VGA cables are an analog signal which means it is not an optimal choice for clear images.